Legrandin/PyAuthenNTLM2/README.rst

 Apache option                          Description
 =====================================  ======
 AuthType NTLM                          Always specify it like this.
-Require valid-user                     Always specify it like this.
+PythonOption Require valid-user                     Always specify it like this.
-Require user XYZ,WTY                   | Grants access only to users named XYZ or WTY.
+PythonOption Require XYZ,WTY                   | Grants access only to users named XYZ or WTY.
                                        | Multiple "Require user" option lines can be specified.
 AuthName *domain*                      Replace *domain* with the domain name to present to
                                        users in the pop-up dialog.